Staars/Staars.github.io/docs/Getting-Started.md

 Choose an installation method:

 === "Web Installer :material-google-chrome:"
-    With a Chrome based browser connect your ESP device to serial and click CONNECT.
+    1. Connect the ESP device to your computer using USB or serial-to-USB adapter

+    2. Select the firmware variant suitable for your device

+    3. Hit "Install" and select the correct port or find help if no device found

 === "Tasmotizer! :material-linux: :material-apple: :material-microsoft-windows:"